-We are currently in our Tactical Phase trying to answer the question "How will we get there?"
+We are currently in step C of Phase III of our Tactical Phase trying to answer the question "How will we get there?"
 During this phase, input from stakeholder groups is used to prioritize our community's environmental needs based on four key elements:

-1. Capture our Community's Priorities.
+A. Capture our Community's Priorities.

-In the Ozarks, our quality of life and economic development are tied directly with the quality of our natural resources.
-We realize the importance of protecting these resources and the ways our community is unique.
-The citizens on the Environmental Priorities Task Force were asked to identify the environmental resources (water, air, and land) and resource uses that are the highest priority to the community.
-The question they were tasked with answering is "if you only had one dollar to spend on water, air, and land resources, where would you spend it?"
-The Environmental Priorities Task Force
+The citizens on the Environmental Priorities Task Force (Task Force) were asked to identify the environmental resources (water, air, and land) and resource uses that are the highest priority to the community by answering the question "if you only had one dollar to spend on water, air, and land resources, where would you spend it?"
+The Task Force was empaneled to help guide decision-making regarding environmental planning for the City of Springfield, City Utilities, and Greene County, Missouri.
+The citizen's task force was formed to represent community interests in actions taken by the Greene County, the City of Springfield, and City Utilities in protecting all of our environmental resources, including stormwater.